 Bio & Photos

-John T. Edge writes about the foodways of the American South for the New York Times.
-He is a contributing editor at Garden & Gun.
-He is a longtime columnist for the Oxford American, a columnist for Southern Living, and a contributor to the New York Times.
+John T. Edge writes about the foodways of the American South.
+He is a contributing editor at Garden & Gun, a columnist for the Oxford American, a columnist for Southern Living, and a contributor to the New York Times.

 His magazine and newspaper work has been featured in ten editions of the Best Food Writing compilation. in 2012, he won the James Beard Foundation's M.F.K.
 Fisher Distinguished Writing Award.
 In 2009, he was inducted into Beard's Who's Who of Food & Beverage in America.